dsadaka/drone/README.md

 # drone
 Control a quadcopter robot

 The request was made to write controlling software for a quadcopter drone.
-This repo is not a fully functioning system, but more of a demonstration of how to approach this task.
+Since this code was not written to control any specific hardware, it is not fully a functional system, but more of a demonstration of how to approach this task.
+Further down, this README describes how a real controller could be implemented.

 ## BACKGROUND
 ### How it moves